 Tutti Frutti Frozen Yogurt offers vegan soy flavors, such as peanut butter, soy latte, black sesame, banana milk, and plain soy as well as fruity sorbets, including raspberry, strawberry, pineapple, and more.
 Top your frozen yogurt off with some fresh fruit, nuts, or other vegan toppings, and you’ll have a delicious treat.

 Head to Wendy’s for a plain baked potato, the garden side salad with red Italian dressing, or French fries.
 You can also ask for a veggie sandwich, which has everything that would normally be included on the burger except the meat—there’s even a button for it on the cash register.

-White Castle now offers vegan slider patties (it uses Dr. Praeger’s brand), which you can get plain or with a sweet Thai sauce.
-The bun isn’t entirely vegan, but you can get fries and/or applesauce on the side to fill up.
+White Castle now offers vegan sliders (it uses Dr. Praeger’s brand), which you can get plain or with a sweet Thai sauce.

 World Wrapps, with locations in California and Washington, offers its vegan customers the Teriyaki Tofu and the Bombay Curry Wrapp, and the Classic Burrito Wrapp can be made vegan by omitting the cheese and sour cream.

 Gardein is offered at all Yard House locations.
 Although not all dishes featuring Gardein products are vegan, they can easily be modified.
 Two dishes that are vegan by default are the Gardein Chicken Rice Bowl and the Gardein Orange Peel Chicken.
 You can also order the Summer Salad or Citrus Soy Salad.